WeAreAcademy/mark-fullstack-proj--blog/README.md

 - Create a `.env` file, locally, based on `.env.example`.
 This will be used to configure a `DATABASE_URL` environment variable when running locally which will tell your code where the database is that it should connect to, and what username and password it should use.
 - In the terminal, run `yarn test` and ensure you see a green "PASS" indicator.
 Then use ctrl-c in the terminal to stop the tests.
 - In the terminal, run `yarn start:dev` and resolve any errors before proceeding.
 - Publish the project repo to github.
 Call it `blog-backend`.
-TODO: add link to instructions: "publishing new project repo to github".
 - Set up deployment of your project to heroku from github:
   - https://devcenter.heroku.com/articles/github-integration
 - Provision Heroku Postgres service for your app: